Alert icon

 About the artist

-Alex Janvier (pronounced Jan-VEER) is a pioneer of the contemporary Indigenous art movement.
+Alex Janvier (pronounced Jan-VEER) was a pioneer of the contemporary Indigenous art movement.
 A founding member of the “Indian Group of Seven,” he is known worldwide for dazzling abstract works combining line, shape, and bright symbolic colour.

-Born in 1935 on Le Goff Reserve near Cold Lake, Alberta, Janvier is of Dene Suline and Saulteaux descent.
+Born in 1935 on Le Goff Reserve near Cold Lake, Alberta, Janvier was of Dene Suline and Saulteaux descent.
 Discovering his talent for art at residential school, he went on to formal training at university.
 By the late 1960s, Janvier and many of his fellow Indigenous artists had begun changing perceptions of contemporary Indigenous art, earning acclaim for their vibrant and thought-provoking work at home and abroad.

 Janvier’s paintings have been exhibited around the world and are held in many private and public collections.
-He is a member of the Order of Canada and the Royal Canadian Academy of the Arts.
+He was a member of the Order of Canada and the Royal Canadian Academy of the Arts.
 His many other honours include a Governor General’s Award in Visual and Media Arts in 2008, and a Queen Elizabeth II Diamond Jubilee Medal in 2013.

 Morning Star Collection